uhasker/getting-things-done-in-next-js/src/chapter5/02-react-state.md

 There is a common theme regarding state in React - a lot of beginners _heavily overuse_ it.
 This is usually because they misunderstand the purpose of state and what it actually does.

-Before we give specific examples of when to use and when not to use state, we want to reiterate two things we already discussed:
+Before we give specific examples of when to and when not to use state, we want to reiterate two things we already discussed:

 First, state should only be used if your component needs to remember something.